SoufianeAmghar/informix-pyodbc-connector/README.md

 2- Follow their documentation to setup the driver for your operating system

+3- Add the driver file inside a directory similar to linux_64_driver_lib/ODBC_64bit/informix_lib and update .env with the correct driver path

 ### For Linux users, make sure you run the following commands :

 1- Install the different requirements for the driver to start from this website :